andyfrith/portfolio-admin/README.md

 ## Roadmap

-- [x] Add improved README file.
+- [] Add security and authorizations features.
-- [x] Deploy to Vercel.
+- [] Deploy to pulicly available location.

-See the [open issues](https://github.com/andyfrith/portfolio-admin/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>